slarda/harness/commands.md

         # stop may take some time and it's usually safe to
         # just kill the harness PID

+# Securing REST

+TLS allows the client to trust that it is connected to the correct instance of Harness.
+For Authentication and Authorization of the client the admin must grant certain permissions to the client.
+This is done through the CLI, after which the client-side SDK will be able to access the resources it has been granted access to.
+To make admin easier 2 roles for clients (hereafter called "Users") are pre-defined.
+These are "admin" and "client".
+An admin can access all CRUD operations on all resources so think of them as superusers.
+The "client" user role can perform all CRUD that is defined on Events and Queries for the resource in the grant request, but only Read access to the Engine.
+So a client cannot destroy an Engine instance, only and admin can.

+ - Grant a User "admin" or "client" permissions on a resource

+    ```
+    harness grant [ client | admin ] <user-id> <resource-id>
+    ```
+    The user-id must be unique to the resource owner.
+Think if it as an account id.
+The resource-id is the engine-id that is the root of all sub-resources like Events and Queries.
+The resource-id must be a wildcard "*" for the admin user and this command will only work if the CLI is already set up as an admin.

+ - Revoke permissions.

+    ```
+    harness revoke [ client | admin ] <user-id> <resource-id>
+    ```
+    The user-id must exist and be granted permission for the resource-id.
+Once permission is revoked Harness will refuse requests from the user-id with the appropriate response code in the [Harness REST-Spec](rest_spec.md)

 # Configuration Parameters

 All config of Harness and it's component services is done with `harness-env` or in the service config specific to the services used.